 LIT 5327 Folklore, Myth, Legend (3) A study of folk literature from classical times to the present.

-SPC 1050 Foundation of Speech (3) Introduction to communicative processes as applied to various speech situations:speech models,intrapersonal and interpersonal communication,such as thinkinq, Laboratoryactivities are required.
+SPC 1017 Foundation of Speech (3) Introduction to communicative processes as applied to various speech situations:speech models, intrapersonal and interpersonal communication,such as thinkinq, Laboratory activities are required.

-SPC 2600 Public Speaking (An honors section is available) (3) Theory and Practice in public speakinq emphasizing speeches of/or information, persuasion, and special occasiona; listening to and developing,organizing,and delivering speeches.
+SPC 2608 Public Speaking (3) Theory and practice in public speakinq emphasizing speeches for information, persuasion, and special occasiona; listening to and developing,organizing,and delivering speeches.
 Speech laboratory activities are required.